Concealment in Family Systems

 excluded family members

-adoption or hidden parentage
+hidden pregnancies or parentage

 financial collapse or crime

-Systemic Effects of Concealment
+The Emotional Effects of Concealment

 anxiety or chronic fear